ShahemNezamEddin/Dancing-together/README.md

 ## To deploy the project
 The site deployed to GitHub pages.
 The steps to deploy a site are as follows:
-  1. In Dance together gitHub repository go to **settings** tap.
+  1. In the Dance together gitHub repository, go to **settings** tap.
-  2. In Settings, navigate to the **Pages** tab on the left hand side.
+  2. In Settings, navigate to the **Pages** tab on the left-hand side.
   3. Under **Source**, select the branch to **main**, then click **save**.
-  4. Once the main branch has been selected, the page will be automatically deployed successfully on [Dancing-together](https://shahemnezameddin.github.io/Dancing-together/) site.
+  4. Once the main branch has been selected, the page will be automatically deployed successfully on the [Dancing-together](https://shahemnezameddin.github.io/Dancing-together/) site.

 ![Deployment](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/github-pages.PNG)